atdd-bdd/GherkinExecutorForJava/README.md

 Run Translate and you should see a new package in the test directory, `gherkinexectuor.Feature_Simple_Test` The name comes from the Feature name in the file, not the name of the feature file. in this package, you will see four files.
 Rename the file `Feature_Simple_Test_glue.tmpl` to `Feature_Simple_Test_glue.java`.
-This will be the only time you will do this, as it is this glue file that you will be making changes to (e.g. adding calls to production code and making asserts.)
+This will be the only time you will do this.
+ In this glue file  you will be making changes to add calls to production code and make asserts.)

 If you add additional Scenarios that have new steps, you will need to create the step method in the glue code.
 You can do this by either by copying the sample code from the ".tmpl" file or by using the IDE to create it.
-(You'll get more template code if you copy it in from ".tmpl")
+(You'll get a little more template code if you copy it in from ".tmpl")

 Run Simple_Test and you should get a test failure.
 The lines in the output should read something like:
 ```
 ---  Given_table_is
 ATest {anInt = 1 aString = something aDouble = 1.2 }
-ATestInternal {anInt = 1 aString = something aDouble = 1.2 }
 Must implement
 ```
 This is printed by the glue code, which you can take out whenever you desire.
 The first line is the method name, the next two lines show the inputs to the glue method.
-A version of the object named in the step (`# ListOfObject TemperatureCalculation`) with all String attributes is passed to the glue code.
-A conversion method to an form of the object with attributes given in the Data statement (referred to as the internal object) is provided.
+A version of the object named in the step (`# ListOfObject ATest) with all String attributes is passed to the glue code.
+A conversion method to an form of the object with attributes given in the Data statement s provided.
+This referred to as the internal object - `ATestInternal`

 No calls to production code are in this glue code, as the Scenario is completely independent of the code.